Banya (sauna)

-The banya (баня) is a traditional Russian steam bath that utilizes a wood stove.
+The banya (Note: Also transliterated as banja or bania.) (баня, /ru/) is a traditional Russian steam bath that utilizes a wood stove.
 It is a significant part of Russian culture, and is typically conducted in a small room or building designed for dry or wet heat sessions.
 The high heat and steam cause bathers to perspire.

 In addition to its use as a steam bath, the term banya can also refer to a public bathhouse in the Russian language.
 The most historically renowned of these is the Sanduny (Sandunovskie bani).
 The banya has been depicted in various forms of Russian art and literature, reflecting its cultural significance and widespread use.